kevinzunigacuellar/interview/src/leetcode-347/solution.md

 ## Solution

-We use a map to store the frequency of each element in the input array.
+1. We use a map to store the frequency of each element in the input array.
 Then we sort the map by the frequency of each element in descending order.
 Finally, we return the first `k` elements of the sorted map.

+2. We use a map to store the frequency of each element in the input array.
+Then we use an array to store the elements with the same frequency.
+Finally, we iterate the array from the end to the beginning and return the first `k` elements.